omok12/Might-Rolls/README.md

 # Conclusion

 From the p-values obtained from the Mann-Whitney tests, I believe that the value of the modifiers does, in fact, increase as level increases.
 However, I am concerned about the accuracy of the tests for two reason.
-One reason is I assumed modifier and level were independent, and the second reason is that sample size of modifiers at each level was varied.
+The first reason is I assumed modifier and level were independent, and the second reason is that sample size of modifiers at each level was varied.

 More work would have to be done to determine independence, and the effects of sample size.

 # Why Modifier Matters, and Next Steps